CLeon-Edmonds/OPM_GUI/README.md

 The software implements a step by step co-registration process:

 ### 1. Load Data Files

-Select all required files using the buttons on the left panel.
+- Option 1: Manually select all required files using the buttons on the left panel.
+- Option 2: Click on "Use BIDS" button if preferred.
+You will have to provide:
+     - BIDS Root Directory
+     - Derivative Directory
+     - BIDS Entities: subject, session, task, run, suffix.
+     - Path to MRI (if left vlank it will use same path as above)

 ### 2. Inside MSR Registration
 - The Inside MSR scan will be displayed.